 The modelling capabilities of OPC UA are fundamental for semantic interoperability.
 An increasing number of standard OPC UA information models for specific domains have been created or are currently under development.
 These OPC UA information models are described in what is known as OPC UA companion specifications.

 OPC UA companion standards address use cases and with that increase the applicability and adoption of the OPC UA technology in different verticals.

 A list of active or completed developments can be found in:

 - https://opcfoundation.org/markets-collaboration for an overview of collaborations resulting often in companion specifications

 The OPC Foundation provides support to other consortiums and standard organizations to develop the OPC UA companion specifications via an infrastructure known as joint working groups (JWG).
 A “Joint Working Group (JWG)” is a working group formed between one or more organizations (subsequently called “cooperating organizations”) and the OPC Foundation.
 The goal of the JWG is the development of an OPC UA companion standard for use cases defined by the cooperating organizations.
 It includes a compliance testing strategy to insure compliant implementations of the OPC UA companion standard.

 „Joint“ means, that

-- Members of both organizations are invited to participate in the working group.
+- Members of the collaborating parties are invited to participate in the working group.

 - The cooperation and its purpose are announced to all OPC members and exposed on the OPC Foundation web.
-Press releases may be issued as agreed by both organizations.
+Press releases may be issued as agreed by the collaborating parties.